Lisa Rinna: 2000–2013: Continued work in television and hosting

 In 2000, Rinna starred in the Lifetime film, Another Woman's Husband, which boasted one of the highest ratings for a movie on Lifetime since 1999.
 In 2001, Rinna played the role of Veronica Simpson in the comedy film Good Advice, which starred Charlie Sheen and Denise Richards.

-Rinna was the host of Soap Talk (2002–2006), the flagship daily lifestyle show of cable network Soapnet.
-She and co-host Ty Treadway received four consecutive Daytime Emmy Award nominations for their work.
-At the same time, Rinna hosted three seasons of Lifetime's TV home makeover program Merge.
+From 2002 to 2006, Rinna co-hosted the Soapnet flagship daily lifestyle talk show Soap Talk alongside Ty Treadway; the show went to receive four consecutive Daytime Emmy Award nominations for their work.
+In 2003, Rinna began hosting Lifetime's home makeover program Merge (2003–2005), as well as hosted The 18th Annual Soap Opera Digest Awards with Soap Talk co-host Ty Treadway.

 In 2004, Rinna guest-starred on the ABC sitcom 8 Simple Rules and the CW drama Veronica Mars, playing the recurring role of Lynn Echolls on the latter.
 In 2006, Rinna competed in the second season of Dancing with the Stars with professional dancer Louis van Amstel.
 She was eliminated in round seven based on audience voting, despite having higher marks from the judges than fellow celebrity dancer Jerry Rice.
 She was a regular guest co-host on Live with Regis and Kelly.
 In 2007, she portrayed Drama's ex-girlfriend Donna Devaney on HBO's Entourage, in the episode "Malibooty."

-Over the summer of 2007, Rinna starred as Roxie Hart in the Broadway production of Chicago alongside her husband, who played the role of Billy Flynn.

-In 2007, she also hosted Oxygen's Tease, a reality competition series for hairstylists.
+Throughout the summer of 2007, Rinna starred as Roxie Hart in the Broadway production of Chicago alongside her husband, who played the role of Billy Flynn.
+She also hosted Oxygen's Tease, a reality competition series for hairstylists.
 From 2007 to 2009, she was the host of TV Guide Network's awards season red carpet coverage, replacing Joan Rivers.